MiswaQ/kaffa-coffee/README.md

 The homepage gives the users a small introduction about this business and also states the favorite coffees.
 For the users to get interested in buying some of those coffees.
 Or get interested in seeing what more this business has to offer.

 ## SEO
+I am going to develop this project and make it as SEO smart as possible, since the project is far from done, I have not come to that point yet.

 ## Testing
 You will find all of the information about how I did my testing in the TESTING.md file when the project is finished.